CodingItWrong/outsidein.dev/docs/react/2-setup.md

 ---
-title: 1 - Setup
+title: 2 - Setup
 ---

-# 1 - Setup
+# 2 - Setup

 In this first chapter, we'll set up our project and process.
 This won't involve writing any app-specific functionality.
 Instead, what we'll do is:

 - Make a list of our stories to work on
 - Get our development machine dependencies installed
-- Get Vue installed and running
+- Get React installed and running
 - Get linting and autoformatting working
 - Get E2E and component tests running
 - Get our tests running on CI